SAP-archive/BUILD/Contributing.md

 <li>Base all your work off of the <b>master<b/> branch. </li>
 <li>Please name your branch to match the new feature of bug fix that you are submitting.</li>
 <li>Please do not submit more than one feature or bug fix per pull request.</li>
-<li>For consistency, and to enhance the chances that your contribution will be passed for review without corrections required, please read the [Project Norman Style Guide](https://github.wdf.sap.corp/Norman/Norman/wiki/Project-Norman-Style-Guide) to ensure that your code conforms to our current approach.</li>
+<li>For consistency, and to enhance the chances that your contribution will be passed for review without corrections required,  to ensure that your code conforms to our current approach, please read the [Project Norman Style Guide](https://github.wdf.sap.corp/Norman/Norman/wiki/Project-Norman-Style-Guide).</li>
 <li>Be sure your author field in Git is filled out correctly, including full name and email address.
 This enables us to credit you for your contribution.</li>
 </ul>